Data validation is a critical step in the instrumentation process. Amplitude lets you validate your event data by:

 Use the Ingestion Debugger in Amplitude to check your requests, events and identify counts, and throttled users or devices:

 - Log in to Amplitude.

 - Click on Data in the top nav bar and select Source from the left nav bar.

 - Click on the Ingestion Debugger tab to access it.

 The ingestion debugger is a trio of charts showing data for successful requests, events and identify counts, and error requests for the endpoints you specify.
 You can specify a timeframe of either one hour or one week.

 Below the ingestion debugger is the list of throttled users and devices.
 Here you can see a list of which users and device IDs have been throttled in the last 30 minutes, as well as a list of silenced device IDs.

 After you have instrumented your events, the first step is to manually fire some of those events on your own device.
 After you have done so, follow these steps:

-- Navigate to the User & Account Look-Up tab in Amplitude.
+- Navigate to the User Look-Up tab in the nav bar at the top of your Amplitude.

-- Make sure you're viewing user-level details, and not account-level details.
+- Click on the User tab to make sure you're viewing user-level details, and not account-level details.